 The power disconnect is an emergency device, which disconnects all electric power to the vehicle.
-It disengages power when you push the end of the lever downward (see Figure 8).
-Should any electrical malfunction occur, disengage this unit immediately and check the troubleshooting check list on page before consulting your dealer.
+It disengages power when you push the end of the level downward (See Figure 8).
+Should any electrical malfunction occur, disengage this unit immediately and check the troubleshooting check list on page 17 before consulting your dealer.

 ALL SERVICING OF THE TRACTOR SHOULD BE DONE WITH THE "POWER DISCONNECT" DISENGAGED.
-(CHARGING REQUIRES THE POWER DISCONNECT TO BEENGAGED.)
+(CHARGING REQUIRES THE POWER DISCONNECT TO BE ENGAGED).